omallassi/adrust/README.md

 ## Log
 `adr config list` will show the [Level](https://docs.rs/slog/2.5.2/slog/enum.Level.html#method.as_usize) as defined in [slog](https://docs.rs/slog/2.5.2/slog/).
 To set the log level to Debug `adr config set --name log_level --value 6`

+## Trouleshoot

+* it may happen that `config`object evolves between commits and create issues.
+The usual symptoms are to get a `panic`when running `adr config list`or `adr init`, specifying that property `adr_....`cannot be found.
+In this case, the easiest is to run `rm $HOME/Library/Preferences/rs.adrust-tools.adrust-tools/adrust-tools.toml`.
+This will yet fallback to default values...